forrestjgq/lsp/thread/pwpt/pthread3.md

 A condition variable is represented in your program by a variable of type `pthread_cond_t`.
 You should never make a copy of a condition variable, because the result of using a copied condition variable is undefined.
 It would be like telephoning a disconnected number and expecting an answer.
 One thread could, for example, wait on one copy of the condition variable, while another thread signaled or broadcast the other copy of the condition variable-the waiting thread would not be awakened.
 You can, however, freely pass pointers to a condition variable so that various functions and threads can use it for synchronization.

-Most of the time you'll probably declare condition variables using the extern or static storage class at file scope, that is, outside of any function.
-They should have normal (extern) storage class if they are used by other files, or static storage class if used only within the file that declares the variable.
-When you declare a static condition variable that has default attributes, you should use the `pthread_cond_initializer` initialization macro, as shown in the following example, `cond_static.c`.
+Most of the time you'll probably declare condition variables using the `extern` or `static` storage class at file scope, that is, outside of any function.
+They should have normal (`extern`) storage class if they are used by other files, or `static` storage class if used only within the file that declares the variable.
+When you declare a static condition variable that has default attributes, you should use the `PTHREAD_COND_INITIALIZER` initialization macro, as shown in the following example, `cond_static.c`.

 ```c
 /** cond_static.c */